nudgebg/egvinsulin/docs/data_sets/FLAIR.md

 * **Temp Basal:** We have 1446 temp basal values. only 9 of these are set by insulin rate, the others are in percent.
 These need to be factored in.
 * **Suspend:** There are 72424 suspend events.
 These need to be factored in.
 * **Date Adjustments:** There are many adjusted datetime events for CGM (none for Insulin).
 We need to understand how to factor them in.
 * **There are 684** instances where the device time changes.
-Unclear if these are reflected
+Unclear if these are reflected.

 ### Datetimes
-* **Date time strings**: From manual inspection we know that are date time strings without time component.
+* **Date time strings**: From manual inspection we know that there are date time strings without time component.
 We treat those without as midnight (00AM).
 If we don't do this in two steps, the loading is extremely slow because python needs to dynamically adjust the formatter.
 * Date Adjustments: We need to use the adjusted datetimes for cgm, when it exists.

 **Unknowns:**